 • Feeling isolated in social settings

 These behaviors are coping strategies rather than moral failings.
-But when emptiness is chronic it can be a clinical symptom.
-For example, chronic feelings of emptiness are a diagnostic criterion for borderline personality disorder, which has measurable prevalence estimates in population studies3.
+When emptiness is chronic it can also be a clinical symptom.
+For example, chronic feelings of emptiness are a diagnostic criterion for borderline personality disorder3.
 Persistent emptiness alongside other red flags should prompt professional evaluation, since suicide remains an important public health concern worldwide4.

 Practical Steps You Can Try Right Now

-When emptiness is heavy, big life changes feel impossible.
-Try small, manageable actions that act as emotional first aid—brief practices that stabilize you in the present.
+When emptiness feels heavy, big life changes seem impossible.
+Try small, manageable actions that act as emotional first aid — brief practices that stabilize you in the present.

 Grounding: Reconnect with Your Senses